top of page

 • Supplements

-• Wearables (Watches and other health monitoring devices)
+• Wearables and health monitors

-• Exercise Equipment
+• Exercise equipment

 Source: IRS Publication 502 Section 213(d) — irs.gov/publications/p502